Human Post-Editing of Machine Translations

-, we have expert linguists trained specifically in post-editing machine generated translations.
-Our expert post-editors utilize their experience with machine or automated translation output to not only correct the output but also to improve future machine translation output.
+At Trusted Translations, we have expert linguists trained specifically to post-edit machine-generated translations.
+Our expert post-editors utilize their experience with machine or automated translation output to not only correct the output, but also to improve future machine translation output.

-With the right technology tools in place, the post-editing process will improve the quality of a current translation project, allow you to store that quality data in your translation memory (TM), and will also improve the efficiency and accuracy of the machine translation engine for future projects.
+With the right technology tools in place, the post-editing process will improve the quality of the output of a current translation project, allow you to store that quality data in your translation memory (TM), and will also improve the efficiency and accuracy of the machine translation engine for future projects.

 - They carefully read the source content.

 - They type their adapted version for the target language (translation) in a software program or interface.

 - A sentence or segment of the MT output is read (that is, the process begins at the target).

 - The MT output is compared to the source text.

-- The Post-editors apply some form of quality judgment on each segment, based on explicit instructions.
+- The Post-editors make some snap quality judgment of the MT output, based on explicit instructions.

 - If the MT output is of poor quality, they delete whatever the MT is offering and re-translate it (as in the translation process listed above).

-There exists a significant difference in the skills and approach involved when editing human translations versus machine generated translations.
-In general, the types of errors found in human translations differ greatly from those found in machine translated text.
+There is a significant difference in the skills and approach involved when reviewing human translations versus machine-generated translations.
+In general, the types of errors found in human translations differ greatly from those found in machine-translated text.
 For example, machine translations have a tendency to be more accurate when transposing numerical values.
 Machine engines are also less prone to leaving content behind (e.g., omitting a clause within a long legal paragraph).
 However, machine translations also tend to produce more awkward-sounding phrases.
 Some MT engines may also perform very poorly with terminology.

-Incorporating an efficient pre-editing process can vastly improve the output making it easier for the post-editors to do their job and produce a quality translation.
+Incorporating an efficient pre-editing process can vastly improve the output, making it easier for the post-editors to do their job and produce a quality translation.
 As machine translation technology continues to improve, it will be vital to have the necessary human skills in both the pre-editing and post-editing processes in order to produce high-quality translations.